openscilab/GSoC2024/IDEAS.md

 ### Comparing Classification Models
 PyCM introduced a method to compare several confusion matrices.
 You can compare the results of two classification methods by comparing their confusion matrices sharing a ground truth vector.
 Earlier implementation of the `Compare` object in Version `2.0` hasn't been updated since then.
 Here we wanted to enhance the implementation of that object and add new methods for comparing confusion matrices.

 * If you are interested in pure confusion matrix research and software architecture enhancement, start here.
+Basic Python programming skills are required.
+It's preferred to have a background in machine learning especially classification evaluation methods.
 * We categorized this idea as an **Intermediate** one and we expect it to take **175** hours.

 #### Mentor